 This also takes time away from key summer prep, which can leave security gaps when school is out.
 For this reason, it’s important to plan ahead before it is too late.
 Try to be methodical.

-Receive Devices & Check Inventory
+Receive Devices and Check Inventory

 A well-planned and careful inventory check will help schedule repairs or replacements.